nekowawolf/nekowawolf/README.md

 </br>
 </br>

-💪 As a junior web developer and community managaer have over +1 years of experience.
+💪 As a junior web developer and community manager have over +2 years of experience.

-👀 I’m looking to help with community managaer and frontend web developer
+👀 I’m looking to help with community manager and frontend web developer

 💬 Ask me about crypto and web development